roman-milk/roman-milk.github.io/human-doll.md

  She looked up at him admiring her master, knowing this weekend would be just so wonderful it threatened to overwhelm her.
 Her heart beat strongly in her bosom with the thought that she had at last a master who could give her what she wanted.
 She was his doll ready to be played with without responsibility or recriminations, whatever she did, whatever he wanted her to do with her.

  She hoped he would want to play this game again sometime and with this in mind determined to play it out to her best ability so as not to disappoint him.
 If he wanted to test her resolve with something distasteful she would comply as a doll only could.
 She set her mind to it.
 She would be his compliant doll for the whole weekend.
 She rested contentedly at his feet looking forward to carrying out whatever her owner desired.
-Report_Story #1